Activities and Events

-BioLunch has gone virtual.
-All biology students and faculty members are invited to BioLunch, an informal event held nearly every Friday at 12:15 p.m. over Zoom.
-You can find the link to the BioLunch Zoom Room in the Biology Newsletter.
+All biology students and faculty members are invited to BioLunch, an informal event held nearly every week at 12:00 p.m. at Vail Commons.

 The biology newsletter is a weekly electronic newsletter distributed to biology majors and students currently or recently enrolled in a biology course.
 It provides information on events, seminars, scholarships, research opportunities, and accomplishments of Davidson biologists.
 To suggest announcements or subscribe to this newsletter please contact the department assistant.

 The Biology Department Seminar Series invites guest speakers from research institutions around the country to share their research results.
 Davidson thesis students also present their work.
 Seminars are typically held during the common hour or in the late afternoon.
 Contact Prof. Debbie Thurtle-Schmidt, Seminar Series coordinator, with speaker suggestions and questions.